Device Drivers

 ReadPort/WritePort, and fits interrupt- and DMA-driven implementations. - Type Safety: Interface parameters and configuration structures use strong typing.

-- Minimal Dependencies: Core modules rely only on C++17 features and basic LibXR components.
+- Minimal Dependencies: Core modules currently rely on C++20 features and basic LibXR components.

 - Flexible Extension: Each peripheral can be implemented according to platform capabilities, including shared-resource cases such as shared buses.